Kids with Bipolar Disorder

 I have to “come out” at this point and let you all know something about me – I am skeptical about young children and tweenies having bipolar disorder.
-This is a matter of personal opinion and it is also the reason why there is not more information about bipolar kids on my Bipolar-Lives website.
+This is a matter of personal opinion and it is also the reason why there is not more information about bipolar kids on Bipolar-Lives website.

 1. A two thousand year history of manic-depressive illness being understood as manifesting in the late teens/early twenties.
-Research studies consistently show an average age of onset is 25 years.
+Research studies consistently show an average age of onset is 25 years old.
 In fact, age of onset is regarded as in itself an indication of whether it “really is bipolar”.
 The Bipolarity Index scores patients higher (that is, more likely to genuinely suffer from the illness) is their age of onset is in the late teens or early twenties.

 2. The unlikelihood that the dramatic recent increase in diagnosis (4,000% more cases of children with bipolar disorder!!) is plausible as a matter of simple math and common sense.
 (Ok, sure I accept that growing awareness can cause sudden spikes in diagnosis as the medical profession improves its understanding of a particular illness – but an increase of 4,000 percent?)